 Obtaining a U.S. green card is a multi-step process.
 If you are a foreign worker seeking a green card, the first step in the process is normally to obtain a job offer from a U.S. employer.
-After that, the employer completes a labor certification on your behalf -- which is itself a prerequisite to your applying for a green card.
+After that, the employer completes a labor certification on your behalf, which is itself a prerequisite to your applying for a green card.
+Labor certification, commonly known as PERM, is a multi-step process within itself, as explained here.

-As the first step in the PERM process, your employer makes a “prevailing wage request” to the U.S. Department of Labor (DOL) via its website, http://icert.doleta.gov/.
 The prevailing wage request provides the DOL with information about the offer such as job requirements, job duties, and the worksite location.
-The DOL uses this information to issue the employer a prevailing wage determination (PWD), stating the common wage for the specific job position in the specific worksite location.
+The DOL uses this information to issue the employer a prevailing wage determination (PWD), stating the required wage for the specific job in the specific worksite location.

 The next recruitment step is especially critical, as the entire point of the PERM process is to demonstrate to the DOL that no willing and qualified U.S. workers applied for the job opportunity.
 Your employer must conduct "good faith" recruitment, which means the recruitment must be genuinely calculated to attract any available U.S. workers.
-(See the article, "Employer Recruitment Requirements Under PERM" for details).
+(See Employer Recruitment Requirements Under PERM for details.)

 For PERM, there are three mandatory advertisements.
 Your employer must place an advertisement with the state workforce agency in the state of intended employment.

 For instance, let's say your Washington, DC-area employer is located in Virginia, but the job opportunity is located within the State of Maryland.
 Your employer must place the advertisement with the Maryland state workforce agency, since that is the area of intended employment.

 Additionally, your employer must place newspaper advertisements on two different Sundays.
 The newspaper must be the major newspaper of general circulation in the area of intended employment.
 In the above example, a good choice for the newspaper would be the Washington Post.